Disney profit slips but streaming TV subscribers jump

 "Our slate for the remainder of this year is incredibly strong," Chapek told analysts while discussing the company's line-up of shows for streaming and theaters.

+He was encouraged by the fact that a freshly released "Dr. Strange" film based on a Marvel comics character took in more than $500 million in its first week, even without being shown in China.

+"We are pretty confident, even if we continue to have difficulty getting titles into China, we will continue to do well," Chapek told analysts.

-Disney shares were up more than three percent in after-market trade that followed release of the earnings figures.
+Disney shares were down nearly three percent in after-market trade that followed release of the earnings figures.

 © 2022 AFP